-Bangarra's eResources are part of our Education Program, created in partnership with Education Services Australia, provide insight into the creative process of iconic Bangarra works.
+Bangarra's eResources are part of our Education Program, created in partnership with Education Services Australia, and provide insight into the creative process of iconic Bangarra works.
 Designed for primary and secondary teachers, they can be used to build class activities, promote discussion and develop skills in creating contemporary dance.

 eResources include printable downloads and are fully accessible.